FrancisBanville/ms_interpreting_probabilities/README.md

 ## What are probabilistic interactions?

 Consider a scenario where an avian predator has just established itself in a northern habitat home to a small rodent.
-Suppose these species have never co-occurred before, and as a result, their interaction has not been previously observed.
+Suppose their interaction has not been previously observed, either because these species have never co-occurred before or because previous sampling failed to detect an interaction despite their co-occurrence.
 What is the probability that the rodent is part of the diet of the avian predator, or put differently, what is the probability that they interact?
 Answering this question requires some clarification, as there are multiple ways to interpret and calculate interaction probabilities.
 We could calculate the probability that the traits of these species match, i.e. that the avian predator possesses the biological attributes to capture and consume the rodent.
 We could also calculate the probability that their traits support an interaction under the typical environmental conditions of the new habitat.
 For example, because avian predators hunt by sight, predation could be possible in the absence of snow but highly improbable when snow is present, as rodents may use it as a shelter to hide from predators.
 Finally, we could calculate the probability that the avian predator will consume the rodent at *that* particular location, for which the spatial and temporal boundaries need to be specified.
 The estimation of the probability of interaction between these two species, whether through predictive models or informative prior probabilities, hinges on our understanding of these probabilities and the specific ecological processes we aim to capture.

 An important aspect to consider when estimating or using interaction probabilities is knowing if they describe the probability of potential or